Saving versus Investing

 Investing usually means buying assets or securities which hopefully, produces a return.
 In the long-term, investing typically provides higher returns than savings accounts.

 Investments, like stocks and mutual funds, have historically provided returns higher than the rate of inflation over the long run.
-This makes investing ideal for long-term goals such as retirement, a home purchase or future incomeFuture income Money that a business or income trust expects to make in the future.
-This income is less sure than current cash flow.
-Also, a dollar may be worth less tomorrow than it is today.
-That’s why investors often discount the stated value of future income.+ read full definition.
+This makes investing ideal for long-term goals such as retirement, a home purchase or future income.
 If you’ve already established a savings habit and are comfortable putting aside money for future goals, investing may be right for you.

 The potential for higher returns means that investing can help you accumulate wealth faster.
 However, investing also involves more risk than saving.
-When you investInvest To use money for the purpose of making more money by making an investment.
-Often involves risk.+ read full definition, the value of your investments can fluctuate up and down, especially in the short-term.
+When you invest, the value of your investments can fluctuate up and down, especially in the short-term.
 Its value can depend on many different factors, such as:

 - the performance of companies or a specific industry